ts14ic/insomnia-plugin-path-parameter-tag/README.md

 "Description" is not sent anywhere, and is there only for documentation purpose.

-"Display name" is also not sent anywhere, but you can use it to configure the look of the tag Insomnia.
+"Display name" is also not sent anywhere, but you can use it to configure the look of the tag in Insomnia UI.
 ![uri preview with display name](./screenshots/uri-preview-with-display-name.png)